 The materials and the working methods must not cause any harm or risk to the audience or the environment.
 Sculptors must remove or dispose of any surplus materials in a proper manner.
-The organiser will clear any sawdust and timber from the site.
+The organizer will clear any sawdust and timber from the site.
 The surface can be finished carefully using a gas torch, though the use of open fire is prohibited.

 The competitors are allowed to apply a wood protection treatment to their sculpture once the competition results have been announced.

 Tools, equipment and safety